Kerry Carpenter Player Props: Tigers vs. Twins

 Kerry Carpenter At The Plate

-- Carpenter has had at least one RBI in 21.2% of his games this season (seven of 33), with two or more RBI four times (12.1%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 20.6% of his games this year, Carpenter has driven in at least one run.
+In four of those games (11.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.